MatinGhanbari/NexGen.MediatR.Extensions.Caching/README.md

 ![Benchmark](https://raw.githubusercontent.com/MatinGhanbari/NexGen.MediatR.Extensions.Caching/main/assets/images/benchmark.png)

+> Note: This benchmark is available in benchmark directory (`NexGen.MediatR.Extensions.Caching.Benchmark`).

 > Note: This is benchmark results of testing same simple request with and without caching using `NexGen.MediatR.Extensions.Caching` package.
 > The bigger and complicated events may use more allocated memory in memory cache solution.
 > Better to use Distributed cache services like `Redis` in complicated and bigger responses.